Sweeping Into Straight Ankle Locks in Brazilian Jiu Jitsu

 Another great way to sweep into a footlock is via modified X-guard.

-- Start the same way, by creeping underneath your partner into single leg X-guard, but you encounter them grabbing your head in order to prevent the initial sweep.
+- Start the same way, by creeping underneath your partner into single leg X-guard.
+However, you'll encounter them grabbing your head in order to prevent the initial sweep.

 - This is a great opportunity to snake your right leg back around, making a modified X hook to keep your partner's knee bent (notice the theme?).